bbelderbos/bbelderbos.github.io/_posts/2016-03-07-building-maintainable-software.md

             continue
       ..

-... so this should be broken apart: have a list or dict with all elements, then load in the html as template from storage (file) and populate placeholders with another class/method.
-At least 3 different methods.
-It is cool to see that pure metrics (LOC per method) reveals these kind of issues.
+... so this should be broken apart into two or more methods.
+It is cool to see how metrics (LOC per method) reveal these kind of issues.

 Lately I got the lines per method better (see also 7. / code balance)